 How creative you go is totally up to you, even building a living room quilt den could be getting creative.

 Build proper relationships

-Go back to the traditional connection / relationship approach for dopamine stimulation.
+Although difficult at the moment, (but coming soon) go back to the traditional connection / relationship approach for dopamine stimulation.
 Spend time with family and friends rather than communicating through phones / social media.

 Try to avoid quick ‘hits” from coffee, cigarettes, alcohol, sugars and try to manage stress levels.
 Dopamine is said to be detrimentally effected by long term stress.